Visheshgpt/thorchain/AKS_SETUP/manifests-v2/README.md

 | mainnet-pruned | **27301367** | 2026-08-05T16:24Z |

 Your node sits at **27301368 = snapshot height + 1**.
 It has made essentially **zero** forward progress since restore.
-This is not "slow sync" — it never started.
-Two things independently prevent progress, and both are in your manifests (below).
+This is not "slow sync" — it never started, which is consistent with `n_peers = 0` from the moment it booted.

-### Not the cause
+### 1.4 Not the cause

 - **Not a port problem inside the cluster.** The node is listening on `0.0.0.0:27146` and `0.0.0.0:27147` correctly; `thornode status` answers.